Introduction

 Cons

-Expensive labor power
+Expensive labour power

 Concrete drying time